markusju/mod_mptcp/README.md

 This module was tested and developed with the MPTCP Linux Kernel Implementation by UCLouvain.
 If the TCP connection to the server is MPTCP enabled, the APACHE Environment Variable "MPTCP_ENABLED" is set to 1.
 If a client is connecting using plain-old TCP the variable will be set to 0.

+Please note: This module will not make the Apache Web-Server MPTCP-capable, it merely adds awareness for MPTCP by setting an environment variable, allowing you to determine whether the TCP connections over which content is being delivered is MPTCP-enabled.

 ## Build
 The build process is quick and easy.
-Just change to the directory you have cloned this repo to and 'make':
+Make sure to install the Apache2 Development Environment (apache2-dev) first, then just change to the directory you have cloned this repo to and 'make':
 ```
 $ make
 $ sudo make install